-Where we hold the 1 month Deep Immersion healing program combining the traditional Amazonian Shipibo way of working with ayahuasca with a variety of western and eastern integrative practices that support the healing journey.
+Where we hold the Deep Immersion Program, 13-Day Retreats, and other specialized retreats.
+This center is where we hold programs that combine the traditional Amazonian Shipibo way of working with ayahuasca with a number of Western and Eastern integrative practices that support the healing journey.

 Ceremonies are held in a maloka that holds ceremonies for up to 12 guests.
 It is located behind a hill around 500 meters from the main maloka (in the 12-day retreat center) to ensure that we can hold ceremonies in parallel without any noise disturbance in either maloka.
 Many of the daytime classes in the Deep Immersion retreat (yoga, etc) are held in another maloka in our third center.